zarusz/SlimMessageBus/docs/intro.md

 The `busName` parameter is mostly relevant if you are using the Hybrid bus transport.
 The `mbb` parameter represents the builder for the bus.

-When using `MsDependencyInjection` for DI, we can use `AddMessageBusConfiguratorsFromAssembly` extension method (in Startup.cs) to search for any implementations of `IMessageBusConfigurator` and register them as transient with the container:
+The extension method `services.AddMessageBusConfiguratorsFromAssembly(...)` can be used to search for any implementations of `IMessageBusConfigurator` and to register them as transient with the container:

 ```cs
 var accountingModuleAssembly = Assembly.GetExecutingAssembly();
 services.AddMessageBusConfiguratorsFromAssembly(accountingModuleAssembly);
 ```

-The other DI plugns (Unity, Autofac) provide similar means for discovery of configuration types.

 ### Autoregistration of consumers, interceptors and configurators